-In the fall of 2014 an extraordinary find was made.
-At the site of the world’s largest known periclinal chimeric albino redwood (Sac Tree), chimeric albino cones were discovered within it's canopy.
+In the fall of 2015 an extraordinary find was made.
+At the site of the largest known periclinal chimeric albino redwood (Sac Tree), chimeric albino cones were discovered within its canopy.
 Never before had redwood cones exhibited such clearly distinct phenotypic patterns of green and white.
 This is another first for the species which is remarkable.
 The discovery has excited researchers with the possibility of what propagation results could bring.
 If the seeds turned out to be viable, new morphological patterns may be discovered within the seedlings giving scientists new opportunities in studying these types of chlorophyll deficient mutations.
 The extreme rarity of the Sac Tree alone and it’s never seen before cones is a genetic treasure trove of information that hopefully will give researchers better insight on the species as a whole.
 The picture above shows a chimeric albino redwood cone containing two sets of DNA.

 Within a week of the discovery, permission from the owner was obtained and a collection of cones from the tree was procured.
 Not only were chimeric cones found, but albino and pale albino cones were discovered as well.
 Above is a small sampling of what was found.
 There are four chimeric redwood cones displaying both the normal green genotype and the white mutated genotype.
 This configuration where clear lines of delineation are seen on the cones themselves is extremely rare and only has been observed on this tree.